ipatavatsizz/ionicons/README.md

 > [!CAUTION]
 > This project is an unofficial integration of [Ionicons](https://ionic.io/ionicons) into Jetpack Compose, developed to suit personal requirements.
-While I strive to keep it updated, users are encouraged to fork and adapt it as needed.
+Right now, due to my focus is on another project, limiting the time I can dedicate to this one.
+> However, once my current work is complete, I plan to allocate more time to this project and ensure it remains consistently updated.

 # Ionicons Compose Integration